 After managing the airway and breathing we move onto circulation.
 So the question is: should we give Maisie a fluid bolus?

 This is a big question.
 We are taught that children with cardiovascular compromise should receive fluid boluses to support their circulation.
 But assessing cardiovascular compromise in children with DKA can be very challenging.
 Clinical evaluation of hydration and shock is challenging in children with DKA.
 Acidosis drives tachycardia and reduces peripheral skin perfusion.

 Koves et al set out to look at this by studying a group of 37 children under 18 presenting with DKA.

 There was no agreement between assessed and measured dehydration.
-There was a tendency to overestimate dehydration in children with <6% measured dehydration and underestimate in children >6% dehydrated.
+However, there was a tendency to overestimate dehydration in children with <6% measured dehydration and underestimate it in children >6% dehydrated.

-It’s a tricky business and these same parameters clearly won’t be of use in estimating shock in these children.
+It’s a tricky business, and these parameters won’t help estimate shock in these children.

-A true assessment of shock in DKA should rely on assessment on blood pressure measurements and peripheral pulse volume.
-So that doesn’t really help us.
-Maisie’s blood pressure and pulse volumes are normal so she’s not shocked.
-But she clearly is dehydrated.
+An accurate assessment of shock in DKA should rely on an assessment of blood pressure measurements and peripheral pulse volume.
+So that doesn’t help us.
+Maisie’s blood pressure and pulse volumes are normal, so she’s not shocked.
+But she is dehydrated.

 BSPED (2020) uses pH and bicarbonate to classify the severity of DKA: